 ADULTERY-2/Building the concept of the Primordial Sin

-When you ask the average person on the street what was the Primordial Sin?
-You’d get the answer: “Sex, of course.”
+When you ask an average person on the street what was the Primordial Sin?
+You’d most likely get the following answer, accompanied with a giggle: “Sex, of course!”

 But the Primordial Sin is something else.

-In fact, as we’ll learn, the story of Eden introduces Sin in a gradual fashion, step by step.
+In fact, as we’ll soon see, the story of Eden introduces Sin in a gradual fashion, step by step.
 Sin is more than a mere transgression of the law.
-Sin depends on our age, our libido, our attractions and our personalities.
+Sin takes different meanings at different age, pending on our libido, attractions and fascinations.
 A child’s sin is different from the sin of a teenager; and the latter is different from the sin of an adult.
-We grow in life and and change, and so does our sin.
+We grow in life and and change, and so does our notion of sin.

-In the story of Eden, as we’ll soon see, Adam is presented as being born, raised and mature in the Garden.
-As he grows and changes, so does his sin grows and changes and takes on different meaning. .
+In the story of Eden, as we’ll soon see, Adam is presented as born, raised and mature in the Garden.
+As he grows and changes, so does his sin grow and change, taking on different meanings. .
 At the end of the story we’ll be able to identify at least seven ‘levels’ of Sin, encompassing our entire life from birth to death .

-Let’s read the forming of Adam in Eden as follows:
+The forming of Adam is described as follows:

 ”And YHVH ELoKiM FORMED the Adam from the dust of the ground,

-And He blew (singular form of the verb) in his nostrils a breath of life, Neshama,
+And He blew (singular form of the verb) in his (singular form) nostrils a breath of life, Neshama,

 And Adam became a Nefesh Chayah (a living soul)…” (Genesis 2: 7)

-The rabbis said: think of a ‘glass maker’ blowing his breath into a glass tube to form a glass vessel.
-YHVH ELKM too blew His Breath into Adam’s body creating three segments:
+The rabbis said: Think of a ‘glass maker’ blowing his breath into a glass tube to form a glass vessel.
+This is how YHVH ELKM blew His Breath into Adam’s body.
+The Breath formed three segments:

-The Chayah (‘life’) is the air pressed farther down the tube
+The Cha-yah (‘life’) is the part of the breath pressed down the tube

-The Nefesh (‘breath’) is the air occupying the middle of the tube
+The Ne-fesh (‘breath’) is the part of the breath at the middle segment of the tube

-The Neshama (‘breathing,’ soul) is the air closer to the blower’s lips
+The Ne-sha-ma (‘breathing,’ soul) is the part of the breath close to the blower’s lips

 Each of these segments ‘controls’ a particular part of our body: